Portrayal of black people in comics: Non-fiction portrayals

 In the late 1940s, Parents Magazine Press published two issues of Negro Heroes, which reprinted stories about such historical figures as Joe Louis, George Washington Carver, Paul Robeson, and Charles L. Thomas.
 In 1950 Fawcett Comics produced three issues of Negro Romance, which was notable for its eschewing of African-American stereotypes, telling stories interchangeable with those told about white characters.
 Fawcett also published short-lived ongoing titles featuring Joe Louis and Jackie Robinson.

 Martin Luther King and the Montgomery Story was a 16-page comic book about Martin Luther King Jr., Rosa Parks, and the Montgomery bus boycott published in 1957 by the Fellowship of Reconciliation (FOR USA).
 Although ignored by the mainstream comics industry, The Montgomery Story was widely distributed among civil rights groups, churches, and schools.
 It helped inspire nonviolent protest movements around the Southern United States, and later in Latin America, South Africa, the Middle East, and elsewhere.
 Over 50 years after its initial publication, the comic inspired the best-selling, award-winning March trilogy by Georgia Congressman John Lewis.

 The final issue of Classics Illustrated, published in 1969, featured "Negro Americans: The Early Years", with biographical sketches of Crispus Attucks, black Revolutionary War and Civil War soldiers, Benjamin Banneker and Phillis Wheatley, James Beckwourth, the Buffalo Soldiers, Frederick Douglass, Booker T. Washington, George Washington Carver, Harriet Tubman, Elijah McCoy, Garrett Morgan, Granville Woods, Matthew Henson, and Dr. Daniel Hale Williams; as well as stories about the Underground Railroad and the Fugitive Slave Law of 1850.

 Fitzgerald Publishing Co. produced the Golden Legacy line of 16 educational black history comic books from 1966 to 1976.
 In many ways modeled after Classics Illustrated, Golden Legacy produced biographies of such notable figures as Harriet Tubman, Crispus Attucks, Benjamin Banneker, Matthew Henson, Alexandre Dumas, Frederick Douglass, Robert Smalls, Joseph Cinqué, Thurgood Marshall, Martin Luther King Jr., Alexander Pushkin, Lewis Howard Latimer, and Granville Woods.
 Golden Legacy was the brainchild of African American accountant Bertram Fitzgerald, who also wrote seven of the volumes.
 Many of the other contributors to the Golden Legacy series were also black, including Joan Bacchus and Tom Feelings.
 Other notable contributors included Don Perlin and Tony Tallarico.

 First African-American solo series

 Lobo#1 (Dec.
 1965), the first comic book with an African-American star.
 Cover art by Tony Tallarico.

-In 1950, the Pittsburgh Courier published the Western comic strip Chilsom Kid by Carl Pfeufer.